Timeline

 As part of the ceremonial exchange, a formal gift of gratitude was presented to the shogun, and offerings (monetary or material) were submitted to the Imperial Court.

-Torii Donated to Hachimangū – Donors: All Parishioners
+Donated by All Parishioners

 Erection of a Night Lantern at Chikamasa Inari Shrine